 Development Consent Order (DCO)

+After the Airport Expansion Consultation in June 2019, Heathrow will submit a final proposal to the Planning Inspectorate as part of an application for a Development Consent Order (DCO) under the Planning Act 2008.
 The DCO application will include requests for a range of powers and authorisations, including powers for the compulsory acquisition of land.

 Expansion is a Nationally Significant Infrastructure Project and permission to build the runway will take granted via a Development Consent Order in accordance with the Planning Act 2008 The Planning Act was introduced specifically for projects of this scale and national importance.

 Other such projects are Hinkley Point Nuclear Power Station and the Thames Tideway Tunnel.

 For more information on the DCO application process, please visit the Planning Inspectorate’s website: https://infrastructure.planninginspectorate.gov.uk/